ucb-dataj/2018/md/software.md

 Postico is a user interface that makes it much (much) easier to work with PostgreSQL databases.
 Download from [here](https://eggerapps.at/postico/).

 ### [QGIS](http://qgis.org/en/site/)
 The leading open source Geographic Information System, which we will use to make maps and analyze geographic data.
-Download the latest **standard** version of QGIS and its requirements [from here](http://www.kyngchaos.com/software/qgis/).
+Download the Long Term Support version of QGIS and its requirements [from here](http://www.kyngchaos.com/software/qgis/).
+Currently this is QGIS 2.18.15-4.

 Double-click on the downloaded `.dmg` file, which will open this window